tianxia56/cms2.toy/README.md

 3. By default, the script runs 1000 iterations.
 The demographic model and meta-information are defined in `sel.demo.par`.

-4. Iterate sim.id over the simulations to generate scores for the selected population (pop1):
+4. Put all scripts in the same folder, iterate sim.id over the simulations to generate scores for the selected population (pop1):
     ```sh
     python make-all-scores.py <sim.id> <pop1> <pop2>
     ```
-    e.g.:
+    e.g. one command to rule them all:
    ```sh
     python make-all-scores.py hap.0000 1 2
    ```